rajeshrideshmukh/missingskill-learning/javascript/js-functions-and-es6.md

 # 📌 JavaScript Functions

 A function is a block of code designed to perform a particular task.
-The main purpose behind creating/using a function is that we can reuse the code as many times as we want, this helps use save time and also helps us make our programs compact.
+The main purpose behind creating/using a function is that we can reuse the code as many times as we want, this helps us save time and also helps us make our programs compact.

 Syntax of a function is :